chrisbaptiste83/rails-cocktail-app/README.md

 ## Usage:

-Start up the backend rails server by running rails s -p 3001.
-Ensure you specify port 3001 otherwise the backend and front end will attempt to run on the same port as both the default port for Rails and React is 3000.
-Open another terminal, cd into the application's root directory and then cd into the client folder.
-Run npm start or yarn start to start up the front end server.
-Navigate to http://localhost:3000/ on your web browser to begin interacting with the application.
+Cd into the application's root directory and run rails s to start up the server.
+Navigate to localhost:3000/ in your web browser to begin interacting with the application.

 1. Click on the Sign Up link on the home page to create a new profile.
 2. At the sign up screen, enter the required fields and submit the information or click on the "Sign In with Github" link to create a profile with your github profile information.